balanm/election2026/README.md

 Predicting election results is a hot area in political science.
 In the last decade, social media has been widely used in political elections.
 Most approaches can predict the result of a national election.
 However, it is still challenging to predict the overall results of many local elections.

-This project will predict the results using a popular machine learning algorithm.
+This project will predict the results using a popular machine learning algorithm using python.

 Most of the basic preprocessing, data visualization and machine learning steps have clearly explained here